-CINGAL is injected through a sterile, disposable, hypodermic needle of suitable gauge into the selected joint space.
+CINGAL is injected through a sterile, disposable, hypodermic needle of suitable gauge into the knee joint space.
 The sterile needle should be attached to the CINGAL syringe by a health care professional using health care facility approved aseptic technique.
 Recommended needle size for injections into the knee is 18-21 gauge.
 The final needle selection for any procedure is determined by the physician.
-The health care provider should ensure proper penetration into joint synovial space prior to injecting CINGAL.
+The health care provider should ensure proper penetration into knee joint synovial space prior to injecting CINGAL.

 CINGAL is composed of cross-linked hyaluronic acid, triamcinolone hexacetonide and inactive ingredients.
 The following pre-existing conditions may constitute relative or absolute contraindications to the use of CINGAL:

 - Hypersensitivity to the active substance or to any of the excipients contained in CINGAL